 - Two men in New York were arrested in September of 2019 for releasing the home addresses and social security numbers of more than 36 law enforcement officers.
 They were charged with related crimes such as harassment and stalking.

 - A U.S. House of Representatives intern was arrested in October of 2018 for releasing the home addresses and phone numbers of several Republican lawmakers in an attempt to intimidate them during the Brett Kavanaugh hearings.

 - A man from New York was arrested for doxing and swatting in July of 2016 for releasing the information of more than 50 individuals and making false bomb threats to a university in Arizona.
 He was charged federally and was sentenced to 2 years in federal prison.

 Accused of a Doxing-Related Crime in Texas?
 Contact Us.

-If you or a loved one is facing charges related to doxing, such as harassment or stalking, it is crucial that you get legal representation immediately.
+If you or a loved one is facing charges related to doxing, it is crucial that you get legal representation immediately.
 Our team of defense attorneys at Varghese Summersett have decades of experience and a proven record of exceptional results Call 817-203-2220 today for a free consultation with a doxing lawyer.